ipfs-inactive/docs/README.md

 # THIS REPOSITORY IS BEING DEPRECATED

 **Heads up!
-This repository been deprecated and replaced with [`ipfs/ipfs-docs`](https://github.com/ipfs/ipfs-docs).
+This repository has been deprecated and replaced with [`ipfs/ipfs-docs`](https://github.com/ipfs/ipfs-docs).
 This repository will not be receiving any updates.
 It is here for historical purposes.**

 ---